User User name Password

 I have no pirated software installed and i have a much more productive system for multimedia tasks, plus it was far quicker to set up the whole system the first time and even faster after re-installing compared to Windows.

-This message has been edited since posting.
-Last time this message was edited on 22 May 2007 8:30
+This message has been edited since its posting.
+Latest edit was made on 22 May 2007 @ 8:30

 Originally posted by fungyo: